openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 features.
 If any embedded component is unhealthy, the application will be treated as unhealthy and be restarted.

+MicroShift embeds etcd, but will not expose many of its configuration options.
+In particular, on-disk encryption will be handled at the host level using FDE via dm-crypt/LUKS with the key stored in TPM.

 ### Workflow Description

 #### Deploying